Skip to Content

 mattress:

+The mattress we first bought when we moved out to California was a $100 mattress from Walmart.
+Obviously, we got we paid for there.
 Most all mattresses are made from polyurethane foam (a petroleum product).
-Which they markup for an exorbitant rate.
-This foam outgasses for the first several years, and you’re constantly breathing it in.
+Then, they mark it up at an exorbitant rate.
+This foam offgasses for the first several years, and you’re constantly breathing it in.

 We sleep for a third of our lives, and our bed is also our couch in our new place.
 I knew that we would be spending almost half of our daily lives on this piece of furniture.
 I did not want it to be on plastic or to have fire retardants.

+Fire retardants have polybrominated diphenyl ethers or PBDEs which interfere with our thyroids and are very persistent.
 PBDE has even been found in polar bears!
 I’m not sure how often polar bears lounge around on couches… so this is alarming.

-I feel very passionately about getting a good nights sleep.
+I feel very passionately about getting a good night’s sleep!

 food:

-We have always tried to buy organic food or at least stick to the clean 15 and the dirty dozen.
-When we first started dating we would go on dates to get groceries.
+We have always tried to buy organic food, or at least stick to the clean 15 and the dirty dozen.
+When we first started dating, we would go on dates to get groceries.
 We met while living in actor housing.
 You can read more about us here.

-We’d cook our meals together and it was so much fun.
+Every Tuesday, there was a huge farmers market called Roots.
+We’d always make a trip and buy our groceries together.
+We’d cook our meals together, and it was so much fun.
 We still buy most of our food from the farmers market.

 It’s always really nice to chat with the farmers.
 Sometimes, it’s organic, but they’re not certified.
 Other times they grow sustainably but aren’t certified organic.